 Here at CarseatBlog we’re very familiar with the Evenflo Symphony which first debuted back in 2008.
 We’ve reviewed the first and second generation models of this popular 3-in-1 and we’re happy to report that the latest DLX version with enhanced “e3″ Side Impact Protection technology continues to impress!

-The model provided by Evenflo for this review is the Symphony 65 e3 in the “Hamilton” pattern.
-Currently, the “Porter” and “Ocala” fashions (pictured below) available on Amazon.com may be the best Symphony 65 e3/DLX value.
+Currently, the “Porter” and “Ocala” fashions (pictured below) are available on Amazon.com and may offer the best Symphony DLX value.